decred/dcrwallet/rpc/documentation/api.md

 - `InvalidArgument`: The input is invalid.

-## `TicketBuyerV2Service`
+## `TicketBuyerService`

-The `TicketBuyerV2Service` service provides RPC clients with the ability to launch the V2 ticket buyer.
+The `TicketBuyerService` service provides RPC clients with the ability to launch the ticket buyer.

 **Methods:**